Articles

 How does Trainual compare to Confluence?

 The platform is designed for individuals, small teams, and businesses of all sizes that rely on Google Workspace for productivity.
-Google Docs is often used as a makeshift knowledge base or SOP repository, supporting basic documentation needs without requiring IT support.
+Google Docs is often used as a makeshift knowledge base or SOP repository, providing basic document creation and sharing capabilities.
+Its robust version history and commenting features support collaborative editing, which is valuable for distributed or mobile teams.

 Pricing

-Business Starter: $6.58 SGD/user/month (approx. $4.90 USD).
-Includes custom email, 30GB storage, and core Docs features as part of Google Workspace.
+Business Starter:$6.58 SGD/user/month (approximate, as part of Google Workspace).
+Includes custom email, 30GB storage, and core Docs features.

-• No formal training or compliance tracking features
+• No structured knowledge management or progress tracking features

 Ready to standardize your training?
 Get started with Trainual

 You've compared the top Employee Training Software for Real Estate Agencies.
-Now it's time to see what actually saves you hours and keeps your team on the same page, no matter how many agents, offices, or listings you manage.
+Now it's time to implement a solution that delivers real accountability, role clarity, and measurable outcomes, no matter how many agents or offices you manage.

 Frequently asked questions about employee training software for real estate agencies